makeitMVPadmin/Data/README.md

 To open the project, use your preferred explorer and open the index.html file.
 Or, you can right-click the index.html file to open in the live server with the localhost.

+### Deployment

+You can deploy this project using VS Code terminal with using related command.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>